Emrin/kafka-tweeter-rest/README.md

 # Kafka Rest Tweeter Homework Repository for the MiddleWare Course

-Requests for unix, for windows use postman app.
+Requests: below for unix.
+For windows use postman app.

+For websocket testing consider Chrome plugin Smart Websocket Client.

 ```bash